Ketcha Outdoors Staff

 Now back home in Maine, Mike is dedicated to ensuring that all young people, regardless of background, have the opportunity to explore, grow, and thrive in the outdoors.
 His mission is to cultivate the next generation of conservationists while strengthening communities through exciting and transformative outdoor experiences.
 We’re so excited to have him on board and can’t wait for the impact he’ll make!

-Raised in South Portland, Kailina comes to Ketcha with over 15 years of experience in childcare and education.
-She started as a camp counselor and has since received a BA in Early Childhood Education, Outdoor Education, and Inclusive Teaching and an M.Ed in Early Childhood & Elementary Education.
-Kailina is a Reggio Emilia trained educator and is passionate about providing high-quality learning opportunities for our youngest students.
-She recognizes the importance of early childhood education to set children up for long-term success both in and out of the classroom.
-Additionally, Kailina taught preschool, public pre-k, and kindergarten in several schools throughout southern and midcoast Maine.
+Kailina Mills, EdD.Farm & Forest Preschool DirectorRaised in South Portland, Kailina comes to Ketcha with over 15 years of experience in childcare and education.
+She started as a camp counselor and has since received a BA in Early Childhood Education, Outdoor Education, and Inclusive Teaching, an M.Ed. in Early Childhood & Elementary Education, and her EdD from Fielding Graduate University in Leadership for Change.
+Kailina is a Reggio Emilia-trained educator and is passionate about providing high-quality learning opportunities for our youngest students.

-Before joining Ketcha Outdoors, she worked as a Learning Specialist at Chewonki Elementary & Middle School and as a Communications Specialist for the Maine Association for the Education of Young Children.
-She is currently enrolled in a doctoral program in Leadership for Change and is on track to complete her Doctorate of Education in 2024.
-In her spare time, Kailina can be found on hiking trails, making music, reading, practicing yoga, and spending time with her family and friends.
+She recognizes the importance of early childhood education in setting children up for long-term success, both in and out of the classroom.
+Before joining Ketcha Outdoors, Kailina taught preschool, public pre-k, and kindergarten in several schools throughout southern and midcoast Maine.
+Most recently, she worked as a Learning Specialist at Chewonki Elementary & Middle School and as a Communications Specialist for the Maine Association for the Education of Young Children.
+In her spare time, Kailina can be found hiking trails, making music, reading, practicing yoga, and spending time with her family and friends.

-Ian brings years of experience in nonprofit development, fundraising, and donor engagement to his role as Development Director at Ketcha Outdoors.
+Ian TovellDirector of DevelopmentIan brings years of experience in nonprofit development, fundraising, and donor engagement to his role as Development Director at Ketcha Outdoors.
 Before joining Ketcha, he served as the Development Director at RMHC Maine, where he worked to expand donor support and funding initiatives to help families in need.
 His background in philanthropy, grant writing, and relationship-building has allowed him to connect people with meaningful opportunities to give back and make an impact.
 Ian holds a Business and Economics degree from the University of Vermont and earned his MBA from Southern New Hampshire University.
 He serves on the board of Maine Planned Giving and the New England Nordic Ski Association and is part of the event planning committee for AFP Northern New England.

 A lifelong outdoor enthusiast, Ian has a deep appreciation for nature and the opportunities it provides for learning, growth, and community.
 When he’s not at work, you’ll likely find him running, skiing, hiking, or spending time outside with his wife and two boys.
 An endurance athlete, he has completed nine marathons and an Ironman and enjoys sharing his love of the outdoors with others.
 He is excited to help Ketcha grow its impact and provide more kids and families with access to outdoor experiences.

-With over three decades of marketing expertise, Liz brings a wealth of experience to her role at Ketcha Outdoors.
+Liz BellManager of Marketing, Development, and Events With over three decades of marketing expertise, Liz brings a wealth of experience to her role at Ketcha Outdoors.
 Her professional journey has been marked by a strong commitment to non-profit work, spanning areas such as child and animal welfare, family health, and career planning.

 Originally from South Carolina, Liz received her degree in Broadcast Communications from Western Kentucky University.
 Liz went on to co-found her marketing agency, Archerdog Creative in 2011.
 She moved to Maine in 2014, married Chris in 2016, and lives in Portland with their dog Charlie Brown, and their cat Jack Frost.